-There are several concepts you should know when developing your trading and investment strategies.
+There are several options concepts you should know when developing your trading and investment strategies.
 Learn more about the different types of analysis, as well as penny trading and diversification in this guide by Firstrade.

 Different Types of Analysis

 The following investment analysis techniques are helpful in analyzing and predicting a stock's current and future performance:

 - Fundamental Analysis